-- 1. Rover Scouts wear badges as illustrated in Appendix 4. - Rover Scouts wear a shoulder knot of tan, yellow, green, maroon and red upon investiture into the Section which may (as an option) be secured to the left sleeve of the Uniform by a gold bar with the words "Rovers" inscribed. - 3.
+- 1. Rover Scouts wear badges as detailed in the Youth Uniform Standards. - 2.
+Rover Scouts wear a shoulder knot of tan, yellow, green, maroon and red upon investiture into the Section which may (as an option) be secured to the left sleeve of the Uniform by a gold bar with the words "Rovers" inscribed. - 3.
 Rover Scouts who have completed the requisite training are entitled to wear in uniform the Gilwell Woggle.. - 4.
 Rover Scouts who have gained the Wood Badge are entitled to wear in uniform the Gilwell Scarf and Woggle, and the Wood Badge.